The Honest Guide to Remodeling in Old Northeast St. Petersburg

 What Your Old Northeast Renovation Will Actually Cost

-The tax offset you probably don't know about.
-The City of St. Petersburg offers a 10-year freeze on ad valorem taxes for qualifying historic property rehabilitations.
-For a $1M home in Old Northeast, a decade of frozen taxes is a real number.
-Most owners don't hear about this until after construction is done.
+The tax offset most owners miss.
+The City offers a 10-year freeze on ad valorem taxes for qualifying historic rehabilitations.
+For a $1M home in Old Northeast, a decade of frozen taxes is real money.
 Talk to your accountant and the city's historic preservation office before you start — not after.

 Why Contractor Selection Matters in Old Northeast Specifically